 Step 1: See if you are eligible to itemize deductions

-Determine your eligibility to itemize deductions on Schedule A. The deduction for your sales tax payments is only available if you are eligible to itemize.
+Determine if itemizing your deductions on Schedule A will produce a large deduction than the standard deduction for your filing status.
+The deduction for your sales tax payments is only available if you itemize.
 To make this determination, add up all of your expenses that are eligible to be itemized, including your sales taxes.
-If the total amount is greater than the standard deduction amount for your filing status, then you can itemize on Schedule A and claim the sales tax deduction.
+If the total amount is greater than the standard deduction amount for your filing status, then you should likely itemize on Schedule A and claim the sales tax deduction.
 If not, then you can still itemize but are probably better off claiming the standard deduction where you cannot deduct the sales tax.

 Step 2: Gather your receipts

 Determine the amount of sales tax paid during the year by going through all of your purchases.